jimmygizmo/zerogames/README.md

 zerogames
 =========

-Games written in Python, C, C++, Javascript, Perl and Java for learning, teaching and fun in the pursuit of best-practices.
+Games written in Python, Java, Javascript, C and Perl for learning, teaching and fun in the pursuit of best-practices.
+Jimmy Gizmo. http://ninthdevice.com

 ##
 #